(This page is also available en Español .)

 - You are charged with an infraction that is between §21000 and §28114 of the Vehicle Code which is reportable to the Department of Motor Vehicles, subject, however, to a few exceptions.

 - You have not attended a traffic school within the last 18 months and one day from your current violation date.
+18 months is calculated from your previous violation date to your current violation date.

 A defendant charged with any of the following infractions shall NOT BE ELIGIBLE to attend traffic violator school.